openstack-archive/cookbook-openstack-telemetry/README.md

 - Install the client packages

 ## collector
 - Installs collector package and service.
-If the NoSQL database is used for metering service, ceilometer-dbsync will not be executed.
+If the NoSQL database is used for metering service, ceilometer-upgrade will not be executed.

 ## common
 - Common metering configuration.